Stencyl/stencylpedia/chapter-12/intro.md

 ## Is there an Android "simulator"?

 No emulator or simulator is available for testing Android games on your computer.

-If you don’t have an Android device, we recommend picking up a cheap one, such as a Moto E or Moto G. We do not recommend off-brand devices since they tend to be difficult to test games on.
+If you don’t have an Android device, we recommend picking up a cheap one, such as a [Moto E](https://www.motorola.com/us/smartphones/moto-e-2nd-gen/moto-e-2nd-gen.html) or [Moto G](http://www.motorola.com/us/products/moto-g).
+We do not recommend purchasing off-brand devices since you may be unable to test your games on them

 ## Step 1: Set up your Device